 We work with Derbyshire County Council to produce planning policy guidance in mineral local plans for developments involving mineral extraction in the area.
-The Plan will help when determining any applications for minerals developments, for example quarries.
+The Minerals Plan will help when determining any applications for minerals developments, for example quarries.

 It covers all of Derby and Derbyshire, outside the Peak District National Park.

-We have produced:
+We have produced a:

 In April 2000, together with Derbyshire County Council, we adopted a Minerals Local Plan for Derby and Derbyshire, outside the Peak District.